rfinn/halphagui/README.md

  * this one should have a slider to allow the user to adjust the size of the cutout image.
 * same as above for continuum subtracted image
  * this one should have a slider that allows the user to adjust the filter ratio to use with the image subtaction.
+* a subframe to show the mask and edit it if necessary
+* a subframe to show the ellipse that will be used for surface photometry

-# some issues I ran into setting up ginga
+## some issues I ran into setting up ginga

 when installing ginga using pip (anaconda 3.7), the util module is out of date.